fidind3211/fidind321cogsred/README.md

 This cog provides commands to send Discord Nitro links and manage the available links.

 Commands
-!nitro: Sends a Discord Nitro link in the channel.
+[p]nitro: Sends a Discord Nitro link in the channel.
 You can specify the link by providing a name for it after the command, for example: !nitro nerd.

-!addnitro: Adds a new Nitro link to the list of available links.
+[p]addnitro: Adds a new Nitro link to the list of available links.
 This command is only available to the bot owner.

-!listnitro: Lists all the available Nitro links and their names.
+[p]listnitro: Lists all the available Nitro links and their names.

 Installation